arsiimam/Online-Retail-Analysis/Insights/missing_values_customerid.md

 - Given the high proportion of missing values, we will **conduct sales analysis without relying on CustomerID**.
 - The missing value patterns and insights will be documented in the portfolio to justify the decision to exclude customer-level analysis.

----
-This analysis highlights the importance of understanding missing values beyond simple data cleaning.
-The findings will be integrated into our portfolio project under the **EDA section**.